Teithiut/jobert-site/vote.md

 - Increase cooperation with the Arts Undergraduate Society

 #### Community
-- Revive the 'Hire a Student' program
+- Revive the 'Hire a Student' program for external performances

 - Assist music students in running programs and masterclasses at local schools